Lung research

 Demonstrating proof of concept for an inhaled asthma biologic

-A new inhaled formulation of an anti-TSLP antibody from Novartis was tested by Fraunhofer ITEM and international partners.
+A new inhaled formulation of an anti-TSLP antibody from Novartis was tested.

 Project archive